Nikitak211/textsnippet/README.md

 # **Textsnippet** #
 | Textsnippet lets you generate random texts.
-| and there is an option for speach README.md
+| and there is an option for speach.

 <br/>